meilisearch/documentation/learn/cookbooks/docker.md

 In this guide you will learn how to use Docker to download and run Meilisearch, configure its behavior, and manage your Meilisearch data.

 Docker is a tool that bundles applications into containers.
-Docker containers ensure your application runs the same way in many different environments.
+Docker containers ensure your application runs the same way in different environments.
 When using Docker for development, we recommend following [the official instructions to install Docker Desktop](https://docs.docker.com/get-docker/).

 ## Download Meilisearch with Docker